Selling online with Shopify. It’s something many bricks and mortar businesses are now asking how it’s done. This blog post explains how.

 Always ensure your most important terms are at the beginning of your product title such as brand, product type etc. with variations towards the end such as size etc.

-Think about what your customers would expect to see as the product title and don’t confuse them by overloading with keywords – keep it relevant to the product and variation you are selling.
+Consider what your customers would expect to see as the product title and don’t confuse them by overloading with keywords – keep it relevant to the product and variation you are selling.

 Thinking about selling online with Shopify?
 If you’re ready to move your business online or improve your existing online eCommerce offering, speak to our friendly team today, we are here to help.